-When you miss your credit card payments, the issuers can then increase your interest rate.
-Reversely, if you are diligent and prompt in settling at least the minimum payment for your credit card, most banks will reward you and you will enjoy lower interest rates.
-This is known as the tiered interest rate structure, which is based on Bank Negara’s credit card interest rate structure.
-This tiered interest structure rewards those who pay their credit card bills on time.
-The longer the period of time which you consistently pay your credit card bills promptly, the lower the interest rate charges.
+When you miss your credit card payments, the issuers can increase your interest rate.
+Reversely, if you are diligent and prompt in settling at least the minimum payment for your credit card, most banks will reward you with lower interest rates.
+The longer the time you consistently pay your credit card bills promptly, the lower the interest rate charges.

-When you’re late in paying for credit card, most companies will charge you late payments fees.
+When you’re late in paying for a credit card, most companies will charge you late payment fees.
 Although the charges imposed vary between banks, it is usually a minimum of RM10 or 1% of your total outstanding balance, or whichever is higher.
-You should also take note that you will be charged interest rate until the balance you owe is fully paid.
-You may think that 1% doesn’t seem like a large amount, but if you make it a habit those charges can really add up.
+You should also note that you will be charged an interest rate until the balance you owe is fully paid.
+You may think that 1% doesn’t seem like a large amount, but if you make it a habit those charges can add up.

 Another motivation to make sure you pay off your credit card bill even if it is the minimum payment each month is to avoid being pestered by debt collectors.
 Doing so will save you from the hassle of receiving calls from your creditors, especially when you’ve missed more than one payment.
 Worse is when you are assigned a debt collector, who may not only be visiting you at home but may even turn up at your workplace to claim the debt you owe.

 Under the Bankruptcy Act 1967, a person can be declared bankrupt if a creditor shows that there is unpaid debt amounting to RM30,000 with a default of 6 months.
-You may think the figure is a long shot but if you don’t keep up with your payments, you may not realize as the amount quickly snowballs.
-Once you are declared bankrupt you will lose a number of privileges such as being barred from leaving Malaysia and the Director General Insolvency (DGI) will be appointed to manage your assets in order to settle all of your outstanding debts.
+You may think the figure is a long shot but if you don’t keep up with your payments, you may not realize it as the amount quickly snowballs.
+Once you are declared bankrupt you will lose some privileges such as being barred from leaving Malaysia and the Director General Insolvency (DGI) will be appointed to manage your assets to settle all of your outstanding debts.

-You can avoid all of the hassle and problems that can happen by not being responsible with your credit card payments.
-Try out these useful tips below to stay on top of your payments.
+You can avoid all of the hassle and problems that can happen by being responsible with your credit card payments.
+Try out these helpful tips below to stay on top of your expenses.